If you're looking for smoked haddock recipes, this is my favourite.

 Variations

-- Spicy - add some cayenne pepper to give this sweet corn soup recipe a bit of a kick
+- Spicy - add some cayenne pepper to give this fish and sweet corn soup recipe a bit of a kick

 - Deluxe - Stir in some double cream at the end